mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

 After the notion of detectable gravitational waves became more widespread, a few methods were put forward as possible avenues of investigation, the most notable alternative to current methods was the resonant bar antenna @gravitational_wave_detectors.
 In the end, interferometers have been proven as viable gravitational wave detectors @first_detction, along with, more recently, pulsar timing arrays @PTA.
 These two detection methods operate in very different frequency regimes and so can detect very distinct gravitational wave phenomena --- the former able to detect gravitational waves from individual CBC events, and the latter able to detect the pervasive stochastic gravitational wave background, generated by the overlapping and interfering signals of many supermassive black hole mergers.

 We will focus our discussion on laser interferometry, as that is the most relevant to work in this thesis.
-As illustrated by @wobble, gravitational waves have a periodic effect on the distance between pairs of freely falling particles (assuming their displacement doesn't lie at $45 deg$ to the polarisation of the wave).
+As illustrated by @wobble, gravitational waves have a periodic effect on the distance between pairs of freely falling particles (assuming their displacement doesn't lie at $45degree$ to the polarisation of the wave).
 We can use this effect to create a detection method if we can measure a precise distance between two freely floating masses @LIGO_interferometers.
 In the absence of all other interactions (hence freely falling), the distance between two particles should remain constant.
 If there is a change in this distance we can deduce that this arises from a passing gravitational wave.

 Masses suspended by a pendulum are effectively in a state of free fall in the direction perpendicular to the suspension fibers, this allows us to build test masses that are responsive to gravitational wave oscillations in one direction, provided they have significant isolation from other forces --- which is no small task; a considerable amount of engineering goes into ensuring these test masses are as isolated as possible from the outside world @LIGO_interferometers.